Boosting your cycling endurance takes more than just an iron will. You need the right kit capable of enduring those miles with you.

 At only 248g, these pedals feature a satisfyingly wide platform so you still benefit from a high level of power transfer.

 In the professional tiers, quality bib shorts offer protection, breath-ability, and even some aerodynamic advantages.
 The benefits of well-made shorts will make a big difference to your cycling experience, allowing you to cycle harder and for longer with the extra comfort they provide.
-Poor shorts causing chaffing or lacking sweat-wicking properties, meanwhile, will put a painful brake on your endurance ambitions.
+Poor quality shorts causing chaffing or lacking sweat-wicking properties, meanwhile, will put a painful brake on your endurance ambitions.

 Once you have an excellent pair of bib shorts, consider using a quality chamois cream to keep you cool and lubricated, especially on a long ride.